 TABOR further requires the State to maintain an emergency reserve equal to 3% of its fiscal year spending (the "TABOR Reserve"), which may be expended only upon: (i) the declaration of a State emergency by passage of a joint resolution approved by a two-thirds majority of the members of both houses of the General Assembly and subsequently approved by the Governor; or (ii) the declaration of a disaster emergency by the Governor.
 The annual Long Appropriation Bill (the "Long Bill") designates the resources that constitute the TABOR Reserve, which historically have consisted of portions of various State funds plus certain State real property.
-The amounts of the TABOR Reserve requirement for Fiscal Years 2020-21 and 2021-22 have been estimated in the OSPB June 2021 Revenue Forecast to be \$469.3 million and \$479.7 million, respectively.
+The amount of the TABOR Reserve requirement for Fiscal Year 2021-22 has been forecast in the OSPB December 2021 Revenue Forecast to be \$479.7 million.